Pentapartito: Electoral results

-While for European elections each party stood individually, in general elections the Pentapartito coalition emerged and in various electoral debates the Pentapartito parties did not attack each other (maintaining between them a form of neutrality), concentrating their hostility against the PCI, MSI and other minor parties.
-The coalition governed Italy with a strong electoral majority from 1980 to 1991, the year of the Republican Party defection from the coalition.
+While for European elections each party stood individually, the Pentapartito coalition emerged in general elections emerged.
+In various electoral debates, the coalition parties did not attack each other, maintaining between them a form of neutrality, and concentrated their hostility against the PCI, MSI, and other minor parties.
+The coalition governed Italy with a strong electoral majority from 1980 to 1991, the year the PRI defected from the coalition.
+This defection, the rise of Lega Nord (LN), and the disaffection towards the DC led to a sharp decline of the Pentapartito's electoral pool.

-This defection with the rise of Lega Nord and the disaffection towards Christian Democracy led to a sharp decline of the Pentapartito's electoral pool.
-In the 1992 Italian general election, the coalition lost its absolute electoral majority in both houses of parliament, losing over 3 million votes, however majoritarian distortions hidden in the proportional electoral system (as the remainders counting in electoral constituencies), permitted the coalition to achieve narrow majorities in both Chamber (majority of 16 seats) and Senate (majority of only 5 seats; 8, considering senators for life Taviani, Andreotti from DC and De Martino from PSI).
-The chaos provoked during the 1992 Italian presidential election, the weak leadership of socialist Prime Minister Giuliano Amato, the eruption of Tangentopoli with many ministers and majority MPs investigated or arrested, and the new electoral law, nicknamed Mattarellum (from its author Sergio Mattarella, the future President of Italy), led to the removal of almost all party oligarchies (from both majority and opposition, with the exceptions of the Democratic Party of the Left, MSI, Lega Nord and other regional parties), the subsequent dissolution of all the parties of Pentapartito and to a snap election after two years in March 1994.
+In the 1992 Italian general election, the coalition lost its absolute electoral majority in both houses of the Italian Parliament, losing over 3 million votes; however, the electoral law permitted the coalition to achieve narrow majorities in both the Chamber of Deputies (majority of 16 seats) and the Senate of the Republic (majority of 5 seats, or 8 when considering senators for life Paolo Emilio Taviani, Andreotti from DC, and Francesco De Martino from PSI).
+The chaos provoked during the 1992 Italian presidential election, the weak leadership of Amato, the eruption of Tangentopoli with many ministers and majority MPs investigated or arrested, and the Mattarellum led to the removal of almost all party oligarchies from both majority and opposition, with the exceptions of the Democratic Party of the Left (PDS), the MSI, LN, and other regionalist parties, the subsequent dissolution of all the parties of the Pentapartito, and to a snap election that was won by Silvio Berlusconi, leading to the birth of the Second Republic and the Berlusconi era.